What Property Auctions Information Does UK Auction List Offer?

 Q: Can I view unsold properties from past property auctions?

 A: You can view all the unsold lots from past auctions within the Search by ticking the unsold box.
-They are updated within 24-48 hours of an auction taking place.
+They are updated within 24-48 hours of an auction taking place or as soon as the results become available.
 Unsold lots remain on our site for approximately 5 weeks following the auction.
-PLEASE ENSURE THE UNSOLD LOTS YOU'RE VIEWING ARE ON OUR WEBSITE AND NOT AN OLD PROPERTY FOUND VIA A SEARCH ENGINE, AS THIS WILL BE OUT OF DATE.
+Please just make sure that the Unsold Lots that you're viewing are on our website, in our current database, and not an old property found via a Search Engine, as these invariably will be out of date.
 You should contact the auctioneer to find out whether any unsold property that you are interested in is still available.
 Sometimes we are notified of post auction sales, and update our database accordingly.
 However, we are not always informed so some properties that are listed as "unsold" in our database might not be available.
 That’s why it is always best to contact the auctioneer directly.

 Q: Can I contact UK Auction List to help me find a property for auction?